OpenDendro/dplPy/docs/guide/crossdating.md

   of the *others*, so a misdated series cannot prop up its own correlation.
 - Overlapping **segments** of `slide_period` years (default 50), stepped by half that, with bins floored to `bin_floor` (default 100).

+### The summary header

+At the top of its output `xdate` prints a compact, COFECHA-style summary of the collection — number of dated series, master span, total rings, series intercorrelation, mean sensitivity, the count of possible-problem segments, and mean series length — and returns the same values in `result["summary"]` for programmatic use.
+Under `preset="COFECHA"` the intercorrelation and mean sensitivity are length-weighted, matching COFECHA's box.

 ### Reading the flags